 The Company is not required to maintain cost records in terms of Section 148 of the Actread with the Companies (Cost Records and Audit) Rules 2014.

-There is no significant or material order passed during the year by any regulatorcourt or tribunal impacting the going concern status of the Company or its futureoperations.
+No significant or material orders were passed during the year under review by anyregulator court or tribunal impacting the going concern status of your Company or itsfuture operations.

 Particulars of Loans Guarantees or Investments

 During the year ended 31st March 2021 your Company has neither given any loan orguarantee nor has made any investment under the provisions of Section 186 of the Act.

 Particulars relating to conservation of energy and technology AbsorptionParticulars as required under Section 134 of the Act relating to Conservation of Energyand Technology Absorption are provided below: